 Bulscu spent less than a year learning at the feet of his sire, before travelling back to Pannonia, where his people had elected to settle and build a homeland.
-He was accompanied by Gregor von Naumberg, his brother-in-blood, a fellow neonate and advisor on all matters Holy Roman, as well as a coterie of Heinrich von Volstag’s loyal vassals.
-Together they swiftly established Bulscu’s claim over Esztergom and Gregor’s over Pressburg, while many of Heinrich’s other vassals established demesnes further east and south.
+He was accompanied by his consanguineous Gregor von Naumberg, a fellow neonate and advisor on all matters Holy Roman, as well as a coterie of Heinrich von Volstag’s loyal vassals.
+Together they swiftly established Bulscu’s claim over Esztergom and Gregor’s over Pressburg.
+Many of Heinrich’s other vassals would soon establish demesnes further east and south.

-During this time, Bulscu also Embraced his son, Zombar, who had replaced him as Horka after Lechfeld.
+During this time, Bulscu also Embraced his son, Zombar, who had replacred him as horka after Lechfeld.
 Zombar was fearless, intelligent and possessed of a similar flair for intrigue as his father.
 He swiftly established Domain over the settlements of Buda and Pest.
 The next forty years saw constant conflict with the Tzimisce voivodes of the region, and Zombar sired freely among their kin to bolster the ranks against the constant attrition.
 Through skill, ingenuity, the backing of Heinrich von Volstag and more than a little luck, Bulscu and his allies succeeded.
-Indeed, not a few Tzimisce voivodes farther east took the opportunity to weaken the holdings of their western brethren while they were indisposed with the new Árpád threat, thus critically weakening the Transylvanian Basin in the conflicts to come.
+Indeed, not a few Tzimisce voivodes farther east took the opportunity to weaken the holdings of their western brethren while they were indisposed with the new Árpád threat, thus critically weakening the politico-military structure of the Transylvanian Basin for the conflicts to come.

-While Bulscu had been hesitant to Embrace others at first, he watched the career of the Grand Prince Geza closely, and was deeply impressed with the moral flexibility and creativity of the would-be king.
+Unlike Zombar, Bulscu had been hesitant to Embrace more progeny at first.
+However, he watched the career of the Grand Prince Geza closely, and was deeply impressed with the moral flexibility and creativity of the would-be king.
 He considered Geza to be a fine and worthy prospective childe and Embraced the dying ruler on his deathbed in AD 992.
 Unfortunately, in this case Bulscu had underestimated the apparently cavalier manner in which Geza had adopted Christianity.
 The newly created fledgeling had, in fact, expected to find his rewards in heaven, and though he was horrified at his new “life” he elected to settle sullenly into his new existence rather than condemn himself to certain hell by committing suicide.
 Bulscu allowed Geza to continue openly as Grand Prince for a number of years, and eventually rewarded him with Esztergom when he decided to concentrate once more upon conquest.

 He found a more able and suitable childe in Vencel Rikard, a young Bavarian knight that had served in Geza’s royal bodyguard.
 The honourable and skilled soldier intrigued the Man of Blood, and he elected to Embrace Vencel despite Geza’s protests that he wasn’t family.
 The rivalry between Geza and Vencel quickly descended into acrimony, but both Ventrue followed the lead of their older brother-in-blood, Zombar, and busied themselves with the birth of the Hungarian nation.